flowscripter/docs/design/domain-model-concepts.md

 The processing graph supports callbacks to allow for flexible dynamic behaviour of processing as the data flows change (e.g. new flow added).

-At the core, all items are read and written using streams, but with the usage of stream attributes (e.g. seekable), it is possible to expose efficient access if the underlying storage allows.
+At the core, all items are accessing using readable and writable streams, but with the usage of stream attributes (e.g. seekable), it is possible to expose efficient access if the underlying storage allows.

 Useful 3rd-party tools (e.g. ffmpeg) can be utilised via extension plugins which explicitly wrap specific functionality as operators.

-Flow based processing logic can be performed:
+Logic can be performed:
-- *in loop*: via internal operator logic or via operator exposed callbacks
+- *in loop*: i.e. within the execution of the processing graph via internal operator logic or via operator exposed callbacks.
-- *out of loop*: via processing graph callbacks, dynamic changes to operator parameters and pre- or post-processing access to model data accessible to operators via data stores
+- *out of loop*: i.e. outside the execution of the processing graph via graph callbacks, dynamic changes to operator parameters and pre- or post-processing access to model data (which is accessible to operators via data stores).

 A processing session can consist of either a:

-- *stream based approach*: defining a graph for performing in-loop processing to read, modify and write out streams.
+- *stream based approach*: defining a graph for performing *in-loop* processing to read, modify and write out streams.
-- *model based approach*: defining a graph for reading from streams into a model, modifying the model and then defining a graph to write out to streams.
+- *model based approach*: defining a graph for reading from streams into a model, modifying the model *out of loop* and then defining a graph to write out to streams.

 ### Session